Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 - Avoid creating misleading representations of data—and being misled by others

-- Leveraging data visualization and design principles to connect with your audience
+- Applying principles of effective visualizations to connect with your audience

 This program is ideal for professionals or managers in a wide range of disciplines with an interest in the visual presentation of data.
 No programming experience or specific software experience is necessary.
 Participants are encouraged to bring a laptop or tablet.